aaronpeikert/bayes-prereg/README.md

 preregistrated even if it contains a recipe for p-hacking before data collection but “improper” if the researcher did technically deviate afterwards.
 This, of course, goes against common researchers intuition about what is considered exploratory and confirmatory.
-We point these issues out as symptoms of a misunderstanding.\#change We do want not to discredit preregistration as a useful practice for advancing science, but challenge the common view that preregistration somehow cleanly separates confirmatory from exploratory.
+We take these issues as signals of a misunderstanding about how preregistration contributes to the scientific progress.
+In particular, we want to challenge the common view that preregistration somehow cleanly separates confirmatory from exploratory.

 Deciding if a study is confirmatory or exploratory is a judgment made by the researcher.
 The aforementioned issues arise by delegating this judgment to a simple decision rule, that is, if something is preregistered it is confirmatory and if it is not preregistered it is exploratory.
+This rule is often assumed implicitly as a rule of thumb, other times it is stated as the explicit goal of preregistration, but always leads to confusion when researchers try to apply it outside specific bounds.
 Preregistering an analysis that is inherently exploratory (like testing dozens of relations) does not make it confirmatory nor will a careful confirmatory study become exploratory if researcher deviate from the preregistration in minor details.
-To uphold the simple decision rule, it is routinely suggested to only preregister when a study is expected to have a low type I error rate by design and will run/be analysed without changes no matter what.
-Under these conditions the decision rule holds, but such restricted use makes preregistration a niche solution not able to match the greater problem of replicability in psychology and elsewhere.
+To uphold the simplilicity of the decision rule, it is routinely suggested to only preregister when a study is expected to have a low type I error rate by design and will run/be analysed without changes no matter what.
+Under these conditions the rule holds, but such restricted use makes preregistration a niche solution not able to match the greater problem of replicability in psychology and elsewhere.

 We show that this simple decision rule is a special case of a more general conceptualization under Bayesian reasoning.
 To that end, we